 2.7 What Is a WebLogic Server Home?

-The WebLogic home is the root directory in which Oracle WebLogic Server is installed.
 A WebLogic Server home contains installed files necessary to host a WebLogic Server.
 The WebLogic Server home directory is a peer of Oracle home directories and resides within the directory structure of the Middleware home.